Lunar New Year celebration in Seattle's Chinatown-International District. Photo credit: Cham Bunphoath

 Main selling points: There are 10,000 free parking spots.
 It’s all indoors, so weather is not a factor.
 The event is extremely well-organized.
 And dumpling powerhouse Din Tai Fung will offer free samples!

 The Bellevue Collection partners with several Taiwanese organizations to put on an impressive performance schedule.
-The festivities are held in Bell Square’s center court, with programming running nonstop.
-There’s music, dancing, calligraphy, martial arts and lion dances.
-This venue is extra friendly for little kids because no one’s setting off firecrackers (inside the mall, obviously) and the center court is so cavernous the drumming is somewhat diffused.
+The festivities are held in Bellevue Square’s Center Court, with programming running nonstop.
+There’s music, dancing, calligraphy, martial arts demos and lion dances.
+This venue is extra friendly for little kids because no one’s setting off firecrackers (inside the mall, obviously) and the Center Court is so cavernous that the drumming is somewhat diffused.

 Tips: There’s no bad seat in the house, because you can get a good view of the show from balconies along the upper two levels.
 When your kids need a break, head to the free play area on the third floor.
 Outside J. Crew, tables are set up with an array of craft activities.
 You can make a firecracker, a lantern, a Chinese “spring” ornament and more.
 For school-age kids who love arts and crafts, you can easily spend an hour here.

-Where to nosh.
-Din Tai Fung, located conveniently in Lincoln Square, is famous for its pork soup dumplings, and we also love their fish dumplings, shrimp shui mai and for dessert, the red bean dumplings.
+Where to nosh: Din Tai Fung, located conveniently in Lincoln Square, is famous for its pork soup dumplings, and we also love their fish dumplings, shrimp shui mai and for dessert, the red bean dumplings.
 Don’t bother ordering greens or rice — that’s just wasting space in your stomach.
-A block north of Bell Square is the best Taiwanese food in the region, Facing East.
-Try the pork burgers, with fatty slices of pork belly with crumbled peanut, cilantro and pickled mustard greens.
+A block north of Bellevue Square is the best Taiwanese food in the region, Facing East.
+Try the pork burgers, featuring fatty slices of pork belly with crumbled peanut, cilantro and pickled mustard greens.
 It’s heaven sandwiched in a fluffy white bun.